Great Britain

 Museums Quarter

-The Museums Quarter is the ideal place to start your discovery of Hull.
+The Museums Quarter is the ideal place and a fun thing to do in Hull to start your discovery of the city.
 Wander up the High Street into the lovely Old Town of Hull to discover the historic Museums Quarter, situated on the banks of the River Hull.
 Soak up the history of this district by admiring the surroundings of old warehouses, merchant dwellings, and traditional pubs all connected by little winding lanes.

-The Wilberforce House Museum is the birthplace of William Wilberforce, the British politician (he was MP for Hull) and social reformer who played an important role in campaigning for the abolition of slavery in the late 18th and early 19th centuries.
+Another interesting place to visit in Hull is The Wilberforce House Museum.
+Here is the birthplace of William Wilberforce, the British politician (he was MP for Hull) and social reformer who played an important role in campaigning for the abolition of slavery in the late 18th and early 19th centuries.
 The permanent exhibits include many of his personal effects, such as journals and clothes, as well as significant items connected to the trans-Atlantic slave trade and West African culture.

-On-board the Arctic Corsair you’ll find yourself in a truly unique museum, a deep-sea trawler that was converted into a museum in 1999.
+On-board the Arctic Corsair is another interesting place to go in Hull as you’ll find yourself in a truly unique museum, a deep-sea trawler that was converted into a museum in 1999.
 Berthed on the River Hull between Drypool Bridge and Myton Bridge, you can enjoy a free guided tour of the last surviving Hull fishing vessels from 1960 and learn about the city’s history as a maritime port.

 Museum Quarter in Hull England